ory/sdk/clients/hydra/dotnet/docs/PublicApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="isinstanceready"></a>
+<a name="dynamicclientregistrationcreateoauth2client"></a>
-# **IsInstanceReady**
+# **DynamicClientRegistrationCreateOAuth2Client**
-> HydraHealthStatus IsInstanceReady ()
+> HydraOAuth2Client DynamicClientRegistrationCreateOAuth2Client (HydraOAuth2Client hydraOAuth2Client)

-Check Readiness Status
+Register an OAuth 2.0 Client using the OpenID / OAuth2 Dynamic Client Registration Management Protocol

-This endpoint returns a 200 status code when the HTTP server is up running and the environment dependencies (e.g. the database) are responsive as well.
-If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.
-Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.
+This endpoint behaves like the administrative counterpart (`createOAuth2Client`) but is capable of facing the public internet directly and can be used in self-service.
+It implements the OpenID Connect Dynamic Client Registration Protocol.
+This feature needs to be enabled in the configuration.
+This endpoint is disabled by default.
+It can be enabled by an administrator.
+Please note that using this endpoint you are not able to choose the `client_secret` nor the `client_id` as those values will be server generated when specifying `token_endpoint_auth_method` as `client_secret_basic` or `client_secret_post`.
+The `client_secret` will be returned in the response and you will not be able to retrieve it later on.
+Write the secret down and keep it somewhere safe.

 ### Example
 ```csharp